valeIT/valeIT.github.io/_posts/2020-01-09-ios-architectures.md

 }
 ```

-Notice how we are using callbacks and not delegates to dispatch the result to the controller.
-Here you chould also use RxSwift to expose a stream of events.
+Notice again how we are using callbacks and not delegates to dispatch the result to the controller.
+If you used standard MVVM you would have RxSwift to expose a stream of events instead of callbacks.

 We are also keeping a weak reference to the coordinator since we need it if we want to change screen.

 We can now focus on the Controller.
 Since we don't care about the UI (the focus here is only on the architecture) I will create the controller from code without AutoLayout.
 This is obviously something you should never do in any kind of application.